Kurento/kurento/source/kmf-media-api/packages.rst

 Javadoc
 -------

-`Javadoc of the Kurento Media API  <../_static/index.html?com/kurento/kmf/repository/package-summary.html>`__ classes.
+This is the standard `javadoc of the Kurento Media API  <../_static/index.html?com/kurento/kmf/media/package-summary.html>`__ classes.

 API Classes
 -----------